New In for Women

 Both a mother and businesswoman, Jeanne Lanvin was reserved and distant from social events, and was out of place in the elite circle of Parisian couture.

 Jeanne Lanvin had an innate business sense, but she was also a visionary.
-In 1913, she realized that the success of a fashion house didn’t just lie in its creations.
+Very soon, she realized that the success of a fashion house didn’t just lie in its creations.

 During an event thrown by fashion designer Paul Poiret in 1920, Jeanne Lanvin met renowned architect-decorator Armand-Albert Rateau, who had just graduated from the famous École Boulle.
 Together they decided to create a pavilion dedicated to the art of living at 15 rue du Faubourg Saint-Honoré.
 The store offered furniture, rugs, curtains, stained glass, wallpaper, and more in the purest Art Deco style of the era.